Proper preparation, the right tools, and slow careful strokes ensure a smooth, irritation-free shave down there with an electric razor.

 Preparation is half the battle when it comes to shaving sensitive areas smoothly.
 Start by trimming longer hair down to about 1/4 inch using scissors or a trimmer attachment on your electric razor.
 This prevents tugging and uneven cutting.

 Next, take a warm shower or bath for at least five minutes.
-Warm water softens the hair shafts and opens pores, making hairs easier to cut and reducing the risk of ingrown hairs or irritation.
+Warm water softens the hair shafts and helps clean excess oil and dead skin from the area, making hairs easier to cut and reducing the risk of irritation.

 Before shaving, exfoliate gently using a mild scrub or a soft washcloth.
 This removes dead skin cells that could clog your razor or lead to bumps after shaving.
 Avoid harsh scrubs that could cause micro-tears in delicate skin.